 - Other foods in nature have the same nutrients found in bread in higher levels

 Many people believe this to be the case only with white bread, so they switch to wholegrain but you get similar effects.
 Wholegrain is better for you in the fact that it has more nutrients but it still spikes blood sugar levels and contains gluten.
 You will get the same from most grains.
 There are some great substitutes for bread that you can try whether you are looking for a lunch box idea or an easy snack.
-The following six substitutes are healthier, wheat-free, gluten-free and can help you lose weight and taste amazing.
+The following six substitutes are healthier, wheat-free, gluten-free and taste amazing.

 At 180 we are big fans of sliced apple spread with nut butter.
 We like to do this as the fats from the nuts help stabilise the blood sugar response you get from the apple.
 My favourite nut butter is ABC (almonds, brazil and cashew nuts) by either Melrose or Macro.
 Apples are high in fibre, packed with numerous phytochemicals that prevent heart disease and cancer.